arielsalminen/vue-design-system/docs/faq.md

 ## Is this tool only for Vue.js based applications?

 Organizations that have more than just Vue.js based applications can benefit from Vue Design System as well.
 Tokens which store visual design attributes are universal and can be used on any platform.
+Vue Design System also renders all components in both Vue.js & HTML which allows you to use the components on any web based platform.
+Additionally, it’s possible to configure the build process to output Web Components instead of Vue.js Components.

 ## Why aren’t there more components by default?